itspoppadom/HND-SD-Project/readme.md

 │               └── validation/ # Input Validation
 ```

-## Database Schema

-The system uses the following tables:

-- patients
-- doctors
-- drugs
-- prescriptions
-- visits
-- insurance_companies

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Commit changes
-4. Push to the branch
+4. Push to branch
 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author